 When it comes to transporting fine art, every detail matters.
-This is especially so when choosing the right shipping crate.
+This is especially so when choosing the right shipping crate for you shipping needs.
 Crates are designed for transporting and storing art, and each crate has its place.
 The size, media, and quantities of the fine art that you are shipping or storing are all factors in deciding what kind of crating is best for your situation.
 Contact our company by clicking here.

 Open crates – such as U-frames, slat crates, or pallets – are a good choice for the local movement of fine art that needs protection beyond softpacking (cardboard, foam lining, glasskin taping, and/or archival packaging material).
 These types of crates can also be utilized for longer trips made by experienced fine art handlers on properly equipped trucks.